CS-498 Applied Machine Learning

 come and tell me that you really want to get in, or your cat died and

-its last words were to take the class, or something.
-I'll try to
+its last words were you should take the class, or something.
+We're not going

 Can I audit?
 The main resource limits on the